kevinolega/callcentertrainingtips/_posts/2019-06-11-hired-this-week.md

 That said you don’t want to marry your first date.

 You have to go look for a match.

+If it is not a good match, you need to go on another date.

+You keep going on dates until you find someone you like.

-You also have to get to several ones before you find your regular date and the one you’ll eventually partner up with.
+You also have to get to several dates before you find your regular date and the one you’ll eventually pair up with.

 On a lighter note, you have no right to complain until after you have used up all thirty copies of your resume.

-## 2. Identify ten call centers that you would like to work for.
+## 2. Identify ten call center companies that you would like to work for.

 People don’t plan to fail.